 The judicial system including judges, county attorneys, and guardians ad litem; and

-State Child Welfare and Juvenile justice initiatives.
+State child welfare and JCS justice initiatives.

 While frequent movement of a Child is discouraged, there are cases where it will be necessary for a Child to move from one service to another service or one Service Area to another Service Area.
 In order to ensure continuity of care and seamless Transitions for each Child, the Contractor shall also: